Arash217/performance-matters-1819/README.md

 ## 3. Optimizations

+I chose to optimize the first view and repeat view, because I wanted to have more experience optimizing pages for performance.
+In the next sections you can find the results of the optimizations.

-Load times are based on 'slow 3G' emulation of Google developer tools.
+Note: Load times are based on 'slow 3G' emulation of Google developer tools.

 ### 3.1 First view